-Traditional contract practices have developed from government purchasing.
-Differences between traditional and new business developments have led to many different forms of contracts.
-Focus and evaluation is on contracts used in industry, government, non-profit organizations.
-Emphasis on political, legal, and fiscal aspects including financing and funding.
-Highlights include study of the contracting process, subcontracting, and contracts administration and also include management of progress, quality, and cost in contract performance.
-SCM 4315 Supply Chain Management (3-3-0) Prerequisite: BA 3300, SCM 3308 or equivalent.
-Covers the concept of supply chains beginning with raw materials, going through an organization's internal operations, and continuing to the ultimate end user of a product.
-Focuses on how to manage principal supply chains to improve the overall supply efficiency of an organization.
-Includes: how to identify supply chains, an overview of methods, processes, and systems used in the operation of supply chains, and where and how to apply or change supply chain operations to improve their performance.
-SCM 4350 Advanced Purchasing and Supply Management Seminar (3-3-0) Prerequisite: BA 3300, 12 hours of SCM courses.
-The capstone course in purchasing and supply management.
-Emphasizes purchasing and supply management strategy and planning through the use of the latest research in purchasing and supply management.
-Covers body of knowledge essential to meet the requirements of the Certified Purchasing Managers examination.
+This course provides a holistic view of supply chain management systems and processes.
+Topics explored in this course include operations and supply chain strategies, business process mapping waiting line and simulation modeling, supply management, logistics and network optimization, production and aggregating planning.
+SCM 4350 Supply Chain Management Capstone (3-3-0) Prerequisite: 12 hours of SCM coursework with a 'C' or better The course is an in-depth study of supply chain management strategy and the decision making processes.
+Students will use case studies to analyze and develop solutions to supply chain problems and review the latest literature in supply chain management.
+Course content is aligned with the Certified Professional Supply Manager (CPSM) examinations.
 SCM 4380 Field Experience in Supply Chain Management Prerequisite: Approval of department chair.
 For more information and qualifications see Field Experience in the College of Business section of this catalog and/or the department chair for your declared major.
 SCM 4390 Special Topics in Supply Chain Management (3-3-0) Prerequisite: Approval of department chair.
 Intensive study of one or more major topics in supply chain management.
 May be repeated for credit with departmental approval when topic varies.
 SED (Secondary Education) SED 3302 Instructional Design to Promote Student Learning (3-3-2) Prerequisites: Successfully completed PED 3305, SED 3312, and PED 4380.
 Concurrent enrollment in PED 3307 and PED 4381.
 Provides students with opportunities to develop and apply effective instructional strategies and curriculum designs that enhance learning across the secondary school curriculum.
 Special attention to the integration of technology into lesson planning and design.
-(Secondary Block II course.
+(Professional Development II course.
 Field experience required.)
 SED 3303 Understanding the Learner in the Secondary School (3-3-2) Prerequisite: Department approval.